 Preferred Rewards is a program available to Bank of America and Merrill customers with large checking, savings and investment account balances.
 It’s designed to reward loyal users with discounts on fees, higher rewards rates and more.

-Based on how much money you keep in your portfolio of Bank of America checking and savings accounts, as well as any Merrill investment accounts, you can advance through different tiers of Preferred Rewards membership and unlock even better benefits.
+Based on how much money you keep in your portfolio of Bank of America checking and savings accounts, or any Merrill investment accounts, you can qualify for different tiers of Preferred Rewards membership and unlock even better benefits.

 This program is particularly valuable for Bank of America customers who also have a Bank of America rewards credit card, as they can boost their earning potential.
 Read on to learn more about Preferred Rewards perks and eligibility requirements.

 To qualify for Preferred Rewards, you must have a minimum of $20,000 across Bank of America and Merrill accounts.
-You’ll also have to maintain a daily average of that balance for at least three months to qualify.
+You have to maintain a daily average of that balance, combined among all your Bank of America or Merrill accounts, for at least three months to qualify.